samuelroland/ctp/README.md

 1. Define a constructor to call parent constructor with a language identifier
 1. Define the arguments needed (included the name of the external CLI) with `FILE_INSERT` and `FOLDER_INSERT` constants to indicate where to insert those 2 info
 1. If needed, override `defaultPumlStyle()` with more or other default styles
-1. Build/Install your external CLI in the Dockerfile``, so your command can be called from inside the container.
+1. Build/Install your external CLI in the Dockerfile, so your command can be called from inside the container.
 1. Build the `Dockerfile` and try it !

 Here is an example with how the C++ converter is defined (CLI is called `hpp2plantuml`)